Last Updated on

 JAMB UTME subject combination (requirements) for Pharmacology

 The Joint Admission and Matriculation Board (JAMB) is a body responsible for your admission into the University or other institutions.
-Now I’m going to show you the compulsory JAMB subjects for Pharmacology that you must register, and I will honestly advise you to aim for a score of 200 and above in JAMB UTME instead of 180 to be on a safe side because anything short of that may deny you of Admission/Post UTME.
+Now I’m going to show you the compulsory JAMB subjects for Pharmacology that you must register (English must be included because it is compulsory even though it may not be listed among the JAMB subjects below), and I will honestly advise you to aim for a score of 200 and above in JAMB UTME instead of 180 to be on a safe side because anything short of that may deny you of Admission/Post UTME.
 Of course, if you have a score below 180, you can consider the College of Education or Polytechnic… Read how to answer and pass JAMB once.

-Please note – JAMB is not the only option to gain admission into Nigerian Universities to study Pharmacology.
+Please note– If Mathematics is not listed among the Jamb subject on this post, then Mathematics is not compulsory for this course.
+JAMB is not the only option to gain admission into Nigerian Universities to study Pharmacology.
 If you’re having troubles with JAMB UTME, maybe it’s time you pass through IJBM, JUBEB, ND, HND or Predegree.
 JAMB UTME subject combination to study Pharmacology must include:

 Direct Entry requirement (required A-level result) to study Pharmacology